sdziallas/comp55/docs/labs/7-Interface.md

 ## Working on our Simulator for this lab

-Let's start by downloading the **InterfacesLab.zip** file, which you can do from canvas or [directly from here](http://go.djosv.com/interface)
+Let's start by downloading the **InterfacesLab.zip** file, which will be linked to from the canvas assignment page.

 Import that zip file [like you normally would](lab2media/media/image2.gif).